 In fact, the dividend has increased over time, which is a positive.
 It could be that the company is reaching maturity and dividend investors are buying for the yield.
 We'd posit that the revenue growth over the last five years, of 18% per year, would encourage people to invest.

 The company's revenue and earnings (over time) are depicted in the image below (click to see the exact numbers).

 We like that insiders have been buying shares in the last twelve months.
-Having said that, most people consider earnings and revenue growth trends to be a more meaningful guide to the business.
+Even so, future earnings will be far more important to whether current shareholders make money.
 This free report showing analyst forecasts should help you form a view on Monmouth Real Estate Investment

 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
 We note that for Monmouth Real Estate Investment the TSR over the last 5 years was 60%, which is better than the share price return mentioned above.
 And there's no prize for guessing that the dividend payments largely explain the divergence!

 Monmouth Real Estate Investment shareholders are up 12% for the year (even including dividends) .
 Unfortunately this falls short of the market return.
 The silver lining is that the gain was actually better than the average annual return of 9.9% per year over five year.
 This suggests the company might be improving over time.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 For example, we've discovered 3 warning signs for Monmouth Real Estate Investment that you should be aware of before investing here.